-Federal Education Rights and Privacy Act (FERPA)
+Family Educational Rights and Privacy Act (FERPA)

 FERPA, or the Family Educational Rights and Privacy Act of 1974, is a federal law that protects the privacy of student information.
 FERPA applies to any institution receiving money from the U.S. Department of Education.
 Student information includes records the College collects, creates, or maintains about the student and their academics.
 Some information is considered public information and others are protected by the College.
 For details about GCC's FERPA policy please refer to Appendix H in the GCC College Catalog.
-It should be noted that if information is not specifically identified as public information then it is considered protected.